gatsbyjs/gatsby/docs/blog/2020-02-05-accessible-client-side-routing-improvements/index.md

 tags: ["accessibility, client-side-routing, diversity-and-inclusion"]
 ---

 We recently released accessibility improvements to client side routing, building on previous focus management improvements [released in version 2.13.2](https://github.com/gatsbyjs/gatsby/pull/13197).
 These improvements enable people relying on screen readers to successfully navigate sites built with Gatsby.
-If you'd like an in-depth look at how we made incremental changes to get to this release, have a look at this [issue](https://github.com/gatsbyjs/gatsby/issues/5581) opened way back in May 2018.
+If you'd like an in-depth look at how we made incremental changes to get to this release, have a look at the conversation in the ["a11y issues: page nav doesn't trigger assistive tech" issue](https://github.com/gatsbyjs/gatsby/issues/5581).
+It was opened way back in May 2018.

 In July of 2019, Marcy Sutton teamed up with [Fable Tech Labs](https://www.makeitfable.com/) to conduct user testing to \ determine what the best user experience is for navigating JavaScript applications.
 Marcy wrote a thorough [blog post](/blog/2019-07-11-user-testing-accessible-client-routing/) about that research.
 This left us with some concrete recommendations to execute on: